mgr32/PsISEProjectExplorer/README.md

 #### What's new?

-##### 1.3.1 (unreleased)
+##### 1.4.0 (unreleased)

+* Showing system icons instead of custom ones.
+This allows to see the item's current Git status if you have TortoiseGIT installed.
 * Right-clicking on a tree item opens Windows Explorer context menu to enable access to shell extensions (like TortoiseGIT).
-In order to open the builtin context menu, press CTRL when clicking.
+In order to open the builtin context menu (e.g. to add, rename or exclude an item), press CTRL when clicking.
+* Added multi-selection support to the tree view.
+* Minor bugfixes.

 #### Description